 How to Cut Craft Foam with a Cricut Machine

-- Attach your foam to your mat.
+Attach your foam to your mat.
 A strong grip mat is preferred.
-Be sure to press down well.
+Be sure to press down well and/or use a brayer to get it adhered to the mat.

-- Click “make it” in Cricut Design Space and choose your material.
+Click “Make” in Cricut Design Space and choose your material.

-- Click “edit tools” if you have a Cricut Maker and pick the knife blade.
+Click “Edit Tools” if you have a Cricut Maker and pick the knife blade.
+Design Space will prompt you to change out your blade.
 Otherwise, you can use the deep point blade.

 Craft Foam Projects for Your Cricut